Kosinkadink/jno/README.md

 *--exec_dir=/some/dir*: directory that contains the arduino executable file.
 NULL is the default value.

 *--board=boardname*: board that code should be compiled for.
 Possible 'boardname' choices include *uno* and *mega*.
-For boardname options, use the *listmodels* command.
+For boardname options, use the *boards* command.

 *--port=/some/port*: port of arduino to upload code or start serial communication.
 On Linux, dmesg is useful in determining this.